Creatiwity/witycms-doc/installation.md

 * **Site name***: Specify the name you want to give to your website.
 * **Base URL***: Inquire the URL where the file name saved export the .ZIP.
 By default, this field is pre-filled.
-* **Subject***: Choose the theme for your website.
+* **Theme***: Choose the theme for your website.
 The field is always pre-filled with the basic theme.
 * **Language***: You must specify the language you want to give to the system.
 The default language is English.
-* **Time zone ***: By default, the "Time Zone" is always (UTC + 01: 00) Paris.
+* **Time zone***: By default, the "Time Zone" is always (UTC + 01: 00) Paris.

 ### Application
 ![](installer-02.png)

 * **Home application***: The Home application is the first application executed by wityCMS.
-It will be displayed when a visitor connect to the root page of your website.
+It will be displayed when a visitor connects to the root page of your website.
 For instance, if you want to create a blog, we advise you to select the "**News**" application.

 * **Main admin application***: The main admin application is the first application loaded when you connect to the administration.
 We advise you to select the application you will mainly use (**user** or **news** for instance).